Jean Piaget: Developmental process

 This process may not be wholly gradual, but new evidence shows that the passage into new stages is more gradual than once thought.
 Once a new level of organization, knowledge and insight proves to be effective, it will quickly be generalized to other areas if they exist.
 As a result, transitions between stages can seem to be rapid and radical, but oftentimes the child has grasped one aspect of the new stage of cognitive functioning but not addressed others.
-The bulk of the time spent in a new stage consists of refining this new cognitive level; however it does not always happen quickly.
+The bulk of the time spent in a new stage consists of refining this new cognitive level; it does not always happen quickly.
 For example, a child may see that two different colors of Play-Doh have been fused together to make one ball, based on the color.
-However, if sugar is mixed into water or iced tea, then the sugar "disappeared" and therefore does not exist to the child at that stage.
+If sugar is mixed into water or iced tea, then the sugar "disappeared" and therefore does not exist to the child at that stage.
 These levels of one concept of cognitive development are not realized all at once, giving us a gradual realization of the world around us.

 It is because this process takes this dialectical form, in which each new stage is created through the further differentiation, integration, and synthesis of new structures out of the old, that the sequence of cognitive stages are logically necessary rather than simply empirically correct.
 Each new stage emerges only because the child can take for granted the achievements of its predecessors, and yet there are still more sophisticated forms of knowledge and action that are capable of being developed.

 Because it covers both how we gain knowledge about objects and our reflections on our own actions, Piaget's model of development explains a number of features of human knowledge that had never previously been accounted for.
 For example, by showing how children progressively enrich their understanding of things by acting on and reflecting on the effects of their own previous knowledge, they are able to organize their knowledge in increasingly complex structures.
 Thus, once a young child can consistently and accurately recognize different kinds of animals, he or she then acquires the ability to organize the different kinds into higher groupings such as "birds", "fish", and so on.
 This is significant because they are now able to know things about a new animal simply on the basis of the fact that it is a bird – for example, that it will lay eggs.